Top of the page

 Blood transfusion is a medical treatment to replace the blood or parts of blood that your child's body has lost.
 The blood goes through a tube from a bag to an intravenous (IV) catheter and into your child's vein.

 Your child may need a blood transfusion after losing blood from an injury, a major surgery, an illness that causes bleeding, or an illness that destroys blood cells.

-Transfusions are also used to give your child the parts of blood—such as platelets, plasma, or substances that cause clotting—that your child's body needs to fight an illness.
+Transfusions are also used to give your child the parts of blood.
+These may include platelets, plasma, or substances that cause clotting.
+These may be needed if your child's body needs to fight an illness or stop bleeding.

 Blood transfusions have many benefits and are often life-saving.
 But they also have a few risks.
 Possible risks include:

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse call line (in Alberta - Health Link 811) now or seek immediate medical care if: